-As per the Companies Act, 2013, Directors should certify in their annual Director’s Report about how they have devised proper and effective systems for ensuring the compliance of applicable laws.
+As per the Companies Act 2013, Directors should certify in their annual Director’s Report how they have devised proper and effective systems for ensuring compliance with applicable laws.
 The report should also clarify if the systems were successful in operation.

-Thus, all Indian companies need professionals who can bring about statutory compliance in HR to be compliant with the ever-changing environment of regulations.
+Thus, all Indian companies need professionals who can bring about statutory compliance in HR to comply with the ever-changing environment of regulations.

 Benefits of Statutory Compliance in HR for a Company

 A company will save itself from the majority of serious legal troubles if it is statutorily compliant.
-This will also lead to the sustained growth of the company, as when the employees get treated well, they work with more ownership.
-The following are some of the benefits of statutory compliances for a company:
+This will also lead to the company’s sustained growth, as when the employees get treated well, they work with more ownership.
+The following are some of the benefits of statutory compliance for a company:

 1. Improved business opportunities

-If a company invests in significant compliance management systems, it can promote and preserve its goodwill with ease.
-Due to this, the company can get a higher bargaining position during negotiations and thus, it can secure the much-needed business contracts.
-The companies which invest in advanced compliance regime can attract more investments for improving opportunities and business prospects.
+If a company invests in significant compliance management systems, it can easily promote and preserve its goodwill.
+Due to this, the company can get a higher bargaining position during negotiations, and thus, it can secure much-needed business contracts.
+Also, companies that invest in advanced compliance regimes can attract more investments for improving opportunities and business prospects.

 2. Higher employee retention

-If a company has statutory compliance in HR department, the employees have an assurance that they will get a professional, fair, and safe working environment in the company.
-Statutory compliance in HR department indicates that the company will provide a just and employee-friendly working environment, and the company can resolve any law issues related to labour or employment.
-A company must comply with all its labour and employment law requirements for instilling confidence among their employees that the company cares about their welfare and well-being.
-This will blossom a healthy work environment which will result in enthusiastic and satisfied employees.
+If a company has statutory compliance in the HR department, the employees are assured that they will get a professional, fair, and safe working environment.
+Statutory compliance in the HR department indicates that the company will provide a just and employee-friendly working environment and the company can resolve any law issues related to labor or employment.
+A company must comply with all its labor and employment law requirements to instill confidence among its employees that it cares about their welfare and well-being.
+This will blossom a healthy work environment resulting in enthusiastic and satisfied employees.
 Such employees are highly likely to stay with the company, making the rate of employee retention higher.